WaryaWayne/myWorkLog/results/work_ive_done.md

   -- Order confirmations
   -- Admin notifications
   -- System error notifications
-- Configure Redis as the cache Project 2 with proper connection pooling Set up cache key patterns for different views Configure cache middleware settings Add cache versioning support Add necessary Redis dependencies
+- Configure Redis as the cache Project 6 with proper connection pooling Set up cache key patterns for different views Configure cache middleware settings Add cache versioning support Add necessary Redis dependencies
-- Configure Redis as the cache Project 2 Add connection pooling for better performance Configure retry mechanisms for Redis Set up proper cache key patterns Add necessary Redis dependencies Installed hiredis
+- Configure Redis as the cache Project 6 Add connection pooling for better performance Configure retry mechanisms for Redis Set up proper cache key patterns Add necessary Redis dependencies Installed hiredis
 - Add Redis caching configuration Implement caching for list, retrieve, and featured endpoints Add cache invalidation for create/update operations Configure cache timeouts and prefixes Add proper cache dependencies Installed redis and django-redis
-- Fix duplicate Project 36 handling in urls.py Add proper DRF configuration with authentication, permissions, and rate limiting Add rate limiting to protect API endpoints Add register endpoint to URLs Configure proper static file handling for both development and production
+- Fix duplicate Project 40 handling in urls.py Add proper DRF configuration with authentication, permissions, and rate limiting Add rate limiting to protect API endpoints Add register endpoint to URLs Configure proper static file handling for both development and production
 - Remove duplicate middleware entries Properly order middleware for security and performance Add comprehensive API documentation settings Configure Swagger UI with better defaults Add proper API versioning and server configurations
-- I did further config on the Project 2 settings.py for the rest framework, cors headers, adding the more detailed logging.
+- I did further config on the Project 6 settings.py for the rest framework, cors headers, adding the more detailed logging.
 Added logging to product and order views and models.
   -- Enhancements and Security Improvements:
   -- CORS and Security Configuration:
-  -- Configure CORS for Project 9 communication.
+  -- Configure CORS for Project 7 communication.
   -- Add security headers.
   -- Enable HTTPS redirects in production.
   -- Set secure cookie settings.
   -- Add HSTS configuration.
   -- Implement XSS protection.
   -- Media and Static File Handling:
-  -- Configure proper Project 36 and static file handling.
+  -- Configure proper Project 40 and static file handling.
   -- Add file size and type validation.
   -- Implement image optimization.
   -- Create necessary directories.
-  -- Set up development Project 36 serving.
+  -- Set up development Project 40 serving.
   -- Environment Variable Management:
   -- Add type checking for environment variables.
   -- Provide better error messages for missing/invalid env vars.
   -- Create a template for required environment variables.
   -- Enhance configuration robustness and type safety.
-- for pipfile and lock: 	added orginal Project 2 dependencies from other project. for yarn.lock: 	added original Project 9 dependencies from other project.
+- for pipfile and lock: 	added orginal Project 6 dependencies from other project. for yarn.lock: 	added original Project 7 dependencies from other project.
-  -- for Project 2 we configured the Project 36 API, serializers, permissions, models, views, urls and settings.
+  -- for Project 6 we configured the Project 40 API, serializers, permissions, models, views, urls and settings.
-  -- 	set up Project 2 to use a sqlite database for this project since it will be simple static site.
+  -- 	set up Project 6 to use a sqlite database for this project since it will be simple static site.
-  -- for Project 9 we fixed up the configuration files.
+  -- for Project 7 we fixed up the configuration files.
 Haven't started development yet.
-- Initial commit to setup Project 1_website_project
+- Initial commit to setup Project 15_website_project

 **Total commits:** 19

 ## 2024-10-28

-**Project 13**

-- This is the point where level 2 in the rest framework tutorial.
-Starting level 3.
-- THis is the point level 1 of restapi django tutorial ends.

-**Project 35**
+**Project 52**

 - Installed django rest framework.
 Added it to installed files.
 Configured the cors settings in production.py -- Added api-auth to my urls path.
   -- Changed all imports for the apps to apps.{app_name}.
 Had trouble importing them.
   -- Added a debug import to base.py.
 It was not starting server without it.
 Debug is positive in development and false is production.
   -- In URLs, changed how we used debug from base and used default settings.
-- I fought the whole day to get this django Project 2 done.
+- I fought the whole day to get this django Project 6 done.
 This will be my default config for now.
 I made sure to check every available setting and choose the ones that apply to me.
 I separated the settings.py into settings dir that has base, development and production.
-- Initial commit to setup Project 1central
+- Initial commit to setup Project 15central

+**Project 74**

+- This is the point where level 2 in the rest framework tutorial.
+Starting level 3.
+- THis is the point level 1 of restapi django tutorial ends.

 **Total commits:** 5

 ## 2024-10-29

+**Project 42**

+- Updated and added a closing } to defStart.
+Accidently removed it on last iteration.
+- Updated the djangoReact script: 	Removed the pipenv run command and instead we are now using the default python manage.py start app with chosen app names.
+Added a 'Remember to register it' to the apps creation message.
+  -- These changes make the config better and stop the extra pipenv messages in the terminal during app creation.

-**Project 13**
+**Project 74**

 - Renamed project folder to rest_framework so i can use graphQL in the same folder.
 - Completed level 6 of the rest api tutorial.
 We saw viewsets to simplify code to write as far as permissions.
 We also used only project/urls.py for this api and it set the url paths automatically once we connected it to a route.
 Genius.